mxro/oneUtils/README.md

 oneUtils
 ========

-Utility classes to develop shared codebases for JRE and GWT Apps.
-Core feature: Abstract concurrency API.
+Develop shared codebases for JRE and GWT Apps.
+Core feature of this library: Abstract Concurrency API.